Indoor rainy days activities for preschoolers

 1: Car Graphing Activity

 The Car Graphing Activity is a simple yet engaging preschool math activity that help kids to create a bar graph to track how many cars they see driving by.
+Even when the oldest grows and nap time is gone, this keeps them occupied.

 Today, when my child was reluctant to be stuck alone in the room, I invited her to try something new, and she loved doing this quiet activity right across the hall.
+It’s a fun, interactive way to teach observation, counting, and early graphing skills.

 2: Math Activities with Tiny Erasers